zackbouz1/trainning-hangout/README.md

 **Important Exam Notes:**
  - GitHub Advanced Security Features for users are available for public repositories for free.
  - Organizations using GitHub Enterprise Cloud with a **license for GitHub Advanced Security** can also enable Advanced Security Features for users on their private and internal repositories.
+ - Repository administrators and organization owners can configure repository security settings.

 ### Supply Chain
  - *Dependency Graph:* view your dependencies